-- Portfolio built for you: we ask you a few questions at the start to learn about you and your goals.
-Based on your answers, we match you with the best portfolio for you.
+- Portfolio built for you: You are asked a few questions at the start to learn about you and your goals.
+Based on your answers, you are matched with the best portfolio for you.
 No need to choose which ETFs to buy.

-- Diversification: we firmly believe in the power of diversification to lower risk and seek investment returns.
-Each Curvo portfolio consists of over 7,500 companies, diversified across sectors and countries.
+- Diversification: We firmly believe in the power of diversification to lower risk and seek investment returns.
+Each portfolio consists of over 7,500 companies, diversified across sectors and countries.

-- Sustainability at the core: Curvo focuses on one guiding principle: we don’t invest in companies that are considered destructive to the planet.
+- Sustainability at the core: Your investments focus on one guiding principle: don’t invest in companies that are considered destructive to the planet.
 This means that sectors like non-renewable energy, vice products, weapons and controversial companies are all excluded.

-- Rebalancing done for you: no need to worry about keeping your portfolio in balance, Curvo will handle this for you.
+- Rebalancing done for you: No need to worry about keeping your portfolio in balance, this will be handled for you.

-- Withdraw anytime: there’s no long-term contract or exit fees if you wish to stop investing with Curvo.
+- Withdraw anytime: There’s no long-term contract or exit fees if you wish to stop investing.

 Curvo is for you if:

 - You are worried of making a mistake when investing